apache/dolphinscheduler/dolphinscheduler-registry/dolphinscheduler-registry-plugins/dolphinscheduler-registry-etcd/README.md

 # How to use

-If you want to set the registry center as mysql,You need to set the registry properties in master/worker/api's appplication.yml
+If you want to set the registry center as mysql,you need to set the registry properties in master/worker/api's appplication.yml

 ```yaml
 registry: